erikshafer/event-sourcing-ecommerce/README.md

 # 🪄 Event Sourcing Ecommerce 🛒

-<samp>TL;DR: A collection of event sourcing use cases in the ecommerce domain that leverage EventStoreDB</samp>
+<samp><strong>TL;DR:</strong> A collection of use cases utilizing event sourcing and event-driven architecture in the ecommerce domain that leverage the event-native database [EventStoreDB](https://www.eventstore.com/).</samp>

 ## 🗺️ Table of Contents
 - [1.0 What is this repository?](#what-is-this-repository)